Sabrinas Organizing

 Tools (affiliate) could be hammers, paintbrushes (affiliate), and stirring sticks, but they could also be electric tools (affiliate), like sanders and electric screwdrivers (affiliate).
 These items need their own homes and to be accessible.
 Visit our CREATIVE WAYS TO ORGANIZE TOOLS IN A CLOSET for details on how to make a metal pegboard wall organizer.

 Kids have their own craft room supplies.
-Keeping their craft room tools (affiliate) together will help them stay organized as well and save you and your kids time when cleaning up.
+Keeping their craft room tools (affiliate) together will also help them stay organized and save you and your kids time when cleaning up.

 How to Make a Fun Kids Craft Room

-If you have holiday family gatherings with kids, you most likely need crafts or something for them to do so they stay busy during the activities.
+If you have holiday family gatherings with kids, you most likely need crafts or other activities to keep them busy during the festivities.
 If your kids enjoy art and you want to motivate them to unplug and help them create, a fun craft room can do the trick.

 Read more